jae-finger/jae-finger.github.io/aboutme.md

 subtitle: 100% that nerd
 ---

-I am an aspiring data scientist with a background in evolutionary biology.
+I am a data scientist with a background in evolutionary biology and a focus on science, healthcare, and education.

 ### Education
 #### Data Science
-Lambda School - DSpt4
+Lambda School | Now | python, sql, data visualization, machine learning, linear algebra, databases, statistics & modeling, and natural language processing

 #### M.S. in Biology
-Washington State University - 2016
+Washington State University | Recently | Focus: evolutionary ecology

 #### B.S. in Biology
-Valparaiso University - 2009
+Valparaiso University | Earlier | Concentration: botany and evolution

 ### More...
 Back in Chicagoland after a decade.
-Previously: snails.
-Currently: IT/lambda school data science.
+Previously: snails & evolution research/outreach.
+Currently: data science and education.
 Soon(ly): ?